plainionist/plainionist.github.io/_posts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 <img src="{{ site.url }}/assets/clean-architecture/WorkitemParserInteractor.png" class="dynimg" title="API of the WorkitemParserInteractor" alt="The WorkitemParserInteractor provides methods to parse plain text from TFS fields to get domain object like fruits, confidence levels and product lines."/>

-### Action: Rank all workitems
+### Action: Rank all work items

 Ranking the backlog is definitively about business rules as those define how the ranking should happen.
-Ideally this is a very simple task which just sorts workitems by stack rank.
+Ideally this is a very simple task which just sorts work items by stack rank.
 But reality is rarely ideal so I could imagine additional rules, e.g.:

 - Always rank [MMP](https://agilesoftwareengineer.com/2013/08/28/minimum-viable-product-vs-minimum-marketable-product/) higher
   than "best effort"
-- Rank workitems without any given rank lowest
+- Rank work items without any given rank lowest
 - In case of duplicate ranks, rank one product line over the other product line.

 &#8680; As this has nothing to do with backlog conventions and parsing I will add a second interactor.